kumsat/devops-cloud-k8s-flask/README.md

-📦 DevOps Cloud + Kubernetes Flask Project
+DevOps Cloud + Kubernetes Flask Project

 This repository demonstrates an end-to-end DevOps workflow using a real Flask application deployed on Kubernetes (k3s) running on a free-tier EC2 instance, with CI/CD via GitHub Actions and advanced deployment strategies (Blue-Green).

-🎯 Goal: Learn and demonstrate modern DevOps practices without paid cloud services.
+Main Goal: Learn and demonstrate modern DevOps practices without paid cloud services.

-🧩 Application Overview
+Application Overview:

 A lightweight Flask API with health checks and a simple UI.